mealaud/mealaud.github.io/content/hobbies/writing/eyeball-floaters.md

 {{%nl%}}
 But do they deserve it?
 {{%nl%}}
-Our beads still seem fastened to each; the string isn't broken.
+Our beads still seem fastened to each other; the string isn't broken.
 {{%nl%}}
 Maybe it's fine.
 {{%nl%}}